canonical/cloud-init/README.rst

 .. image:: https://travis-ci.org/blackboxsw/cloud-init.svg?branch=master
    :target: https://travis-ci.org/blackboxsw/cloud-init

-Placeholder for more official documentation
+Placeholder for more official documentation and some more docs